Home | Bibliography | Site Search | Site Map

 "I think you might do something better ... than ... asking riddles that have no answers."

-Well, I don't agree with Alice.
+Philosophy does not agree with Alice.
 Neither all tautologies nor all riddles without solutions are idle.
 Asking them is the difference between man and beast.

 We don't say that a riddle that has no solution is therefore not really a riddle.
 Or do we?
 Concept-fluidity: the indefinite limits of concepts.
 But then are we going to talk about "the indefiniteness of meaning"?
 Against that is the Socratic ideal of a strict distinction between sense and nonsense, between what you know and what you only think you do (but do not).
-(We want to put an end to "vagueness and confusion" -- not foster it!)
+(We want to put an end to "vagueness and confusion" -- not foster it.)

-Not everything that looks like an unanswerable question is one.
+But not everything that looks like an unanswerable question is one.
+Some "unanswerable questions" are nonsense

 "Look at it this way: to exist is not necessarily to exist as an object for an hypothesis."
 This is a grammatical remark -- if it is anything (i.e. if it is not nonsense).